 Aspirin has a well-known anti-inflammatory action.
-With the large number of people enrolled in the ASPREE, for the first time, researchers in the ASPREE-D sub-study will be able to determine whether aspirin can prevent depression in older people.
+With the large number of people enrolled in the ASPREE, for the first time, researchers in the ASPREE-D sub-study are investigating whether aspirin can prevent depression in older people.

 What participation involved

-The ASPREE-D sub-study involves ASPREE participants answering a few questions about their history of depression and completing a measure of depression called the Center for Epidemiologic Studies Depression Scale (CES-D)-10 item scale at annual study visits.
+The ASPREE-D sub-study involved ASPREE participants answering a few questions about their history of depression and completing a measure of depression called the Center for Epidemiologic Studies Depression Scale (CES-D)-10 item scale at annual study visits.
 The (CES-D)-10 is a screening tool that may indicate possible depression; only a qualified medical practitioner can make a diagnosis.

 Researchers will also examine blood samples in the Healthy Ageing Biobank for the presence (or absence) of proteins or ‘biomarkers’ associated with inflammation.
 They will then be able to determine the relationship between these inflammatory ‘biomarkers’ in the blood and diagnosed depression.

-The ASPREE-D (Depression) sub-study is being undertaken in Australia and the USA.
+The ASPREE-D (Depression) sub-study was undertaken in Australia and the USA.
 The relevant data are being collated for publication.

 Please note, it is recommended that anyone who suspects that they may have depression should visit their GP.